BAGS OF TASTE

 - Users of Bags of Taste ICT systems and data must comply with the requirements of this Information Security and Management policy.

-- Users shall be responsible for notifying the Managing Director of any suspected or actual breach of ICT security.
+- Users shall be responsible for notifying the CEO of any suspected or actual breach of ICT security.

-- The managing Director must inform the Board of Directors of any breach in relation to this policy.
+- The CEO must inform the Board of Directors of any breach in relation to this policy.

 - Users must be provided with suitable training and documentation, together with adequate information on policies, procedures and facilities to help safeguard systems and data.